VidyaSource/website/src/_content/blog/what-if-marvel-built-a-minimum-viable-product.md

 ---
 author: "Neil Chaudhuri"
-title: "What If Marvel Built a Minimum Viable Product?"
+title: "What If...Marvel Built a Minimum Viable Product?"
-description: "The four technologies that changed software development the most in the last decade.
-Sorry, no Hadoop."
+description: "Product development should begin with an MVP, and Marvel's What if?... is exactly that."
 image: "/img/blog/what-if.jpeg"
-date: 2021-10-12
+date: 2021-11-12
 tags:
 - Agile
 - Lean
 - Project Management
 - Software Engineering
-- Minimum Viable Product
 ---

 In 2011, Eric Ries published *The Lean Startup*, and it revolutionized software development.
 Lean principles